Light from darkness: history of a hot dark sector: Basic HS ingredients

 Alternatively, the dark photons may become non-relativistic while the expansion is still dominated by the HS, $\xi \approx m'/T \gtrsim 1$.
-So the universe becomes matter dominated.
-The VS keeps being slowly heated by rare dark photon decays until $\Gamma' \sim H$.
-This stops when most of the dark photons have decayed, $\Gamma'/H \gtrsim 1$, and $\rho > \rho'$.
-This is the familiar reheating from the decay of a massive particle \cite{Scherrer:1984fd}.
-We refer to this as non-relativistic reheating, drawing the parallel with the case of relativistic reheating sketched above, see sec.\ref{sec:nonrel}.
-After non-relativistic heating, the abundance of dark photons is suppressed.
-As a matter of principle, the dark photons can thermalize with the VS if their abundance crosses the $\gamma'$ equilibrium abundance at temperature $T$, $n' \sim \exp(-t_{\rm th}/\tau')\sim n'_{\rm eq}(T_{\rm th})$, see \cite{Harvey:1981yk} and appendix \ref{app:FI}.
-Thus, in the case of non-relativistic dark photons, reheating and thermalization are separate events, $T_{\rm th} \ll T_{\rm rh}$.
-Regardless, the abundance of dark photons is negligible after reheating.
+In that case, the Universe becomes matter dominated before reheating.
+The VS keeps being heated by rare dark photon decays until $\Gamma' \sim H$.
+This stops when the bulk of the dark photons decay, corresponding to $\Gamma' \sim H$ at which point $\rho > \rho'$.
+This scenario is standard, as it corresponds to the familiar heating through the decay of a massive particle \cite{Scherrer:1984fd}.
+We refer to this scenario as ``non-relativistic heating", see section \ref{sec:nonrel} and figure \ref{fig:XiSchematic}.
+After non-relativistic heating, the abundance of dark photons is exponentially suppressed.
+The dark photons can thermalize with the VS provided their abundance crosses their equilibrium abundance at temperature $T$, $n' \sim \exp(-t_{\rm th}/\tau')\sim n'_{\rm eq}(T_{\rm th})$, see \cite{Harvey:1981yk} and appendix \ref{app:FI}.
+Thus, in the case of non-relativistic dark photons, reheating and thermalization are separate events and $T_{\rm th} \ll T_{\rm rh}$.
+This is just a matter of principle and the abundance of dark photons is exponentially small after reheating.